-With strong associations with world-class ski slopes and glorious hiking in the summertime, the northernmost island of Hokkaido is known for its beautiful, untarnished nature.
-In all its abundance and beauty, it’s definitely a place for people who love the outdoors, but the other thing Hokkaido is famous for its amazing food.
+With world-class ski slopes in the winter and glorious hiking opportunities in the summertime, Japan's northernmost island of Hokkaido is known for its beautiful, untarnished nature.
+In all its abundance and beauty, it’s definitely a place for people who love the outdoors, but the other thing Hokkaido is famous for is its incredible food.

 What to Eat in Sapporo: Famous Sapporo Products